Gansemarsch/LittleUselessBox/README.md

 # LittleUselessBox
 A tiny take on the useless box.
-Is an exersize in using the AVR sleep functions to reduce current draw and extend battery life.
+Is an exercize in using the AVR sleep functions and smart circut design to reduce current draw and extend battery life.

 ##Parts list
 * Arduino Pro Mini